Probate vs Insurance Valuation — What's the Difference?

 Frequently Asked Questions

-Probate valuations reflect Open Market Value — what the item would fetch at auction.
-Insurance valuations reflect the retail replacement cost, which includes dealer margins, VAT, and other overheads.
-It is entirely normal for the insurance figure to be 50% to 100% higher than the probate figure for the same item.
+Probate valuations reflect Open Market Value — what the item might fetch on the open market — while insurance valuations reflect replacement cost, which can include dealer margins, VAT and other overheads.
+It is common for the insurance figure to be higher, but the difference varies by item.

 Yes, provided they are suitably qualified.
 Many professional valuers routinely provide both types of valuation and can do so during a single inspection.
 However, each valuation will be prepared using a different methodology, and the resulting figures will differ.
 The two valuations should be issued as separate documents for their respective purposes.